Who we help

 Worldwide Friends of Ugandan Orphans supports children in the cities of Mityana, Kangulumira, Lewero, and (previously) Golomolo, each about 40 miles from Uganda's capital, Kampala.

 Neighboring the orphanage is Trio Primary School, the main source of education for the children.
-This school, pictured at left, is in desperate need of rejuvenation.
+This school, pictured at left, is now renewed, thanks to your generosity.

-Enter our current and biggest project to-date: constructing a new building for Trio School!
-This project will cost $60,000 and result in a modern, 6-classroom facility that will radically change the learning environment of the Mityana orphans.
+Enter our current and biggest project to-date: constructing a new clinic!
+This project will cost $40,000 and result in a clinic to help treat the orphans and all the people in need.
 Please help us complete this mission!
 To learn more, visit our blog and read about what we do.
 Click here to donate.

 Clothing & shoes distribution (Kangulumira)

 In Kangulumira, a town 40 miles northwest of Kampala, we support a more scattered group of orphans, most of whom congregate at a local Church and nearby school.
 We provide living necessities to all, including clothing and a healthy diet, and various other means of support to improve the life of each child.
 For example, one group of boys has a special interest in soccer, and through the generosity of donors in the United States we were able to provide them this year with jerseys, soccer balls, cleats, shin guards and athletic socks (see image at right).

 As in Mityana, the children in Kangulumira are inspiring for their proactiveness, optimism, and persistence.
 They genuinely seek every opportunity to improve their situation, including attending school and, later, finding a job.
 We are able to pay the school fees for five children, who currently range in age from 5 to 15.
 We have been helping a couple of the oldest orphans now for almost ten years.
 Having funded their education, we subsequently helped them find means to make a living, including through farming, teaching, or in one case, opening a hair salon.